Stop Enabling Your Overly Dependent Adult Child

-You see your son's phone number (for the line you are paying for) come up on your Caller ID.
+You see your son's phone number (from the line you are paying for) come up on your Caller ID.
 It is your day off from work and you planned to decompress.
-But it is, afterall, your child, and you love him, so you accept the call.
+But it is, after all, your child, and you love him, so you accept the call.
 As you hear his voice, you have conflicting thoughts including, “What the heck is it now?” immediately followed by your guilt for being wary of, and anxious about, what your son is seeking.

-Your son goes on a twenty-minute rant about how his former boss was a jerk and that he still can't find another job.
+Your son goes on a 20-minute rant about how his former boss was a jerk and that he still can't find another job.
 He mentions that he has no money for his car payment.
 You start to explain that you have financial pressures too and he immediately says, "Fine, don't worry about me!"
-You then say, "Only this time" but you know your words have a hollow ring, since you've said this so many times before.
+You then say, "Only this time," but you know your words have a hollow ring, since you've said this so many times before.
 So, with mixed emotions, you agree to go by his apartment later to "loan" him money to pay his rent.
 As usual, he promises to pay you back, but you know that will never happen.
-You think about how this chaos is unsustainable (your son is only twenty nine years old) and wonder when he will ever learn to stand on his own two feet.
+You think about how this chaos is unsustainable (your son is 29) and wonder when he will ever learn to stand on his own two feet.

 Do You Enable?

 Enabling, is fixing problems for others and doing so in a way that interferes with growth and responsibility.
 Do you create an enabling dynamic for your adult child?
 If he, for example, buys a new audio system for his car instead of paying rent this would result in a consequence of losing an apartment.
 An enabler rushes in and removes the consequence, giving the adult child no reason or opportunity to learn a valuable lesson.